 If you listen closely to noises you may be able to differentiate between a chirp and a squeal.
-Chirping is usually a sign of break issues while squealing comes from the engine and might mean a bad belt.
+Chirping is usually a sign of break issues while squealing comes from the engine and might mean a bad car belt.

 Problems Starting the Car

-The causes are a little less simple.
-Your problems could be due to a faulty compressor or possibly a Freon leak.
-If you can roll your windows down until you have time to take your car into a shop.
+The causes are a little less simple to fix than diagnosing the problem.
+Your problem could be due to a faulty compressor or possibly a Freon leak.
+If you can, roll your windows down until you have time to take your car into a shop.